HIV continues to be a public health challenge in Oregon

 Higher diagnosis rate

-People living in Oregon who are Black/African American, American Indian/Alaska Native, Native Hawaiian/Pacific Islander, and Hispanic or Latino/a/x have higher than the average state HIV diagnosis rate (4.7 per 100,000), people who are white, Multiracial, or Asian have lower than average rates.
-The most recent HIV testing, prevention, and treatment data for Oregon can be found here.
+People living in Oregon who are white, Multiracial, or Asian have lower than average rates.
+Explore the most recent HIV testing, prevention, and treatment data for Oregon.

 Working towards equity

-Work to end new HIV diagnoses must address these striking racial and ethnic inequities.
+Ending new HIV diagnoses means addressing racial and ethnic inequities.
 End HIV Oregon supports community designed and led projects.
-This helps local communities share information and prevention tools to help protect the people most vulnerable to HIV/STI infection.
+These projects help protect people and communities most affected by HIV.
 Learn more about the work our partners are doing around the state.